gideonsimpson/BasicMD.jl/README.md

 # TO DO
 Before reaching a 1.0, the goals are:
 * Include GHMC samplers.
-* Include reporter functions that allow for the computation of observables on at particular time intervals.
 * Add to the package registry

 # Acknowledgements